jlink-blog/jlink-blog.github.io/_posts/2018-03-24-property-based-testing-in-java-introduction.md

 of TDD.

 In the weeks to come I'll publish a series of blog entries describing the essence of what I learned about PBT on the way, and how one can use it in Java.
-So far, seven parts have already been published:
+So far, eight parts have been published:

 - [From Examples to Properties]({% post_url 2018-03-26-from-examples-to-properties %})
 - [Jqwik and other Tools]({% post_url 2018-03-29-jqwik-on-junit5 %})